sf-wdi-38/js-oop-flower-power/readme.md

 ```
 </details>

-3. We want the petal count to default to 10, if not otherwise specified.
+* How can we make the petal count to default to 10, if not otherwise specified?
 Enable this code:

 ```javascript
 var options = {color: "pink", smells: false};